ethanperrine/AutomaticILMerge/README.md

 ## Features
 Check if ILMerge is installed in cwd; if not, it will automatically install it from my GitHub.
 And attempts to hide the ILMerge executable (for a cleaner interface).
 Then, it will prompt the user to enter the path of the folder, OR you can enter the exe itself, and it will automatically detect everything.
+(I lied you need to drag the exe into the console, cba to implement the folder feature.)

 If there are any problems, open an issue or make a pull request if you want to update.